antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 There is now a much more detailed hardware datasheet for the SupraHD 748 in the datasheets folder.

+Photos of the 250A board have been uploaded to the images folder.

 I mistook 16Mb to mean 16MB of flash and 256Mb of RAM to mean 256MB... so the flashchip has only 2 MegaBytes of space, and RAM 32 MegaBytes.
 This is a setback for this project.
 However, I am still interested in at least getting a U-Boot console with UART access working.
 Also, the 748 datasheet claims that it has flashchip compatibility up to 128Mb = 16MB, so I am going to try to replace the flashchip